HarryMcGoldrick/ShadeTSTemplate/README.md

-# Stack Playground SAM template
+# Shade Typescript SAM template

-A minimal Typescript boilerplate SAM application that works out of the box with  Stack Playground.
+A minimal Typescript boilerplate SAM application that works out of the box with Shade.

 ### Steps to run: